devolonter/flixel-monkey/README.md

 * For users with git installed:
 	* Go to the Monkey modules directory
 	* Do **git clone git@github.com:devolonter/flixel-monkey.git flixel**
 	* Optionally.
-Do git **submodule update --init** to get bananas
+Do **git submodule update --init** to get bananas

 * For users without git:
-	* Download archive [flixel-monkey-lastest-stable.zip](https://github.com/downloads/devolonter/flixel-monkey/flixel-monkey-lastest-stable.zip) or [flixel-monkey-lastest-stable-full.zip](https://github.com/downloads/devolonter/flixel-monkey/flixel-monkey-lastest-stable-full.zip) (with bananas) from downloads directory
+	* Download archive [flixel-monkey-lastest-stable.zip](https://github.com/downloads/devolonter/flixel-monkey/flixel-monkey-lastest-stable.zip) or [flixel-monkey-lastest-stable-full.zip](https://github.com/downloads/devolonter/flixel-monkey/flixel-monkey-lastest-stable-full.zip) (with bananas) from downloads section
 	* Extract archive into the Monkey modules directory

 Upgrade to new version